Seconds pendulum: Defining the second

 The 18th- and 19th-century wave of horological innovation that followed the invention of the pendulum brought many improvements to pendulum clocks.
 The deadbeat escapement invented in 1675 by Richard Towneley and popularised by George Graham around 1715 in his precision "regulator" clocks gradually replaced the anchor escapement and is now used in most modern pendulum clocks.
 The observation that pendulum clocks slowed down in summer brought the realisation that thermal expansion and contraction of the pendulum rod with changes in temperature was a source of error.
 This was solved by the invention of temperature-compensated pendulums; the mercury pendulum by George Graham in 1721 and the gridiron pendulum by John Harrison in 1726.
 With these improvements, by the mid-18th century precision pendulum clocks achieved accuracies of a few seconds per week.

 At the time the second was defined as a fraction of the Earth's rotation time or mean solar day and determined by clocks whose precision was checked by astronomical observations.
 Solar time is a calculation of the passage of time based on the position of the Sun in the sky.
 The fundamental unit of solar time is the day.
 Two types of solar time are apparent solar time (sundial time) and mean solar time (clock time).

 Mean solar time is the hour angle of the mean Sun plus 12 hours.
 This 12 hour offset comes from the decision to make each day start at midnight for civil purposes whereas the hour angle or the mean sun is measured from the zenith (noon).
 The duration of daylight varies during the year but the length of a mean solar day is nearly constant, unlike that of an apparent solar day.
 An apparent solar day can be 20 seconds shorter or 30 seconds longer than a mean solar day.
 Long or short days occur in succession, so the difference builds up until mean time is ahead of apparent time by about 14 minutes near February 6 and behind apparent time by about 16 minutes near November 3.
 The equation of time is this difference, which is cyclical and does not accumulate from year to year.

 Mean time follows the mean sun.
 Jean Meeus describes the mean sun as follows:

 "Consider a first fictitious Sun travelling along the ecliptic with a constant speed and coinciding with the true sun at the perigee and apogee (when the Earth is in perihelion and aphelion, respectively).
 Then consider a second fictitious Sun travelling along the celestial equator at a constant speed and coinciding with the first fictitious Sun at the equinoxes.
 This second fictitious sun is the mean Sun..."

 In 1936 French and German astronomers found that Earth's rotation speed is irregular.
-Since 1967 atomic clocks define the second.For further informations see atomic time.
+Since 1967 atomic clocks define the second.